 - 【Make fishing easier】Most anglers remove fish hooks with bare hands which is dangerous.
 SHALAC fish hook remover will keep your fingers away from hook and sharp teeth, even those deep embedded hook.

 Even if the hook is embedded, you can use this fish hook extractor to remove hooks, even those that a deeply embedded.
 It has a T-shaped handle that makes it easy to grip and maneuver.
 It is quite comfortable to hold and makes it a quick task to remove hooks.

 It has a lanyard that can be tied to your wrist so that you do not lose it and have access to it when you want to remove the book.
 The pole is made from anodized aluminum, and the handle is ABS.
 It is designed not to cut the line or hurt the fish accidentally.

 We found it quite easy to use and did not have a problem getting hooks off the fish we caught.
 Also, you never have to worry about rust or corrosion.

 - Effective hook removal tool

-- Can cut through almost all types of fishing lines, including braided lines and heavy-duty mono leaders
+- It can cut through almost all types of fishing lines, including braided lines and heavy-duty mono leaders.

 - Removes hooks without hurting or harming fish